harbaum/DIY_Stereo_Projector/README.md

-# DIY stereo image projector
+# DIY stereo image and movie projector
-## based on two Aiptek T20 USB projectors
+## Built of two Aiptek T20 USB projectors

 This is a simple 3d projector based on two small Aiptek T20 USB projectors.
 The two projectors are stacked onto each other and two